 - Didn't Think This Through: While they play it for laughs with a C plot on Voyager of Tom and Harry trying to program a replacement EMH, it makes a clear point.
 Tom is simply nowhere near competent or skilled enough to be a replacement CMO for the Doctor.
 Janeways decision to more or less pressure the Doctor to transmit himself across an alien relay network to a Starfleet ship and hope he makes it really seems reckless in the extreme given the fact that if the Doctor is lost, they will essentially be loosing perhaps the one irreplaceable member of Voyagers crew.
 While getting word to Starfleet of Voyagers situation would be ideal of course, it's hardly an immediate life-or-death situation and could have had catestrophic consequences for the crew if they lost their single qualified Doctor.

 - Did They or Didn't They?: The Doctor boasts that he's had sex, presumably a reference to either Denara Pel in "Lifesigns" or the holodeck wife he created in "Real Life" (hell, probably both).

-- "Die Hard" On The Prometheus: Hey, you're the one that wanted more away missions, Doc.
+- "Die Hard" on an X: "Die Hard" On The Prometheus.
+Hey, you're the one that wanted more away missions, Doc.